 Determination of volatile compounds using HS-GCMS

 Two grams of air dried mushroom were added with 50 to 100 ml of methanol: Acetone (1:1) in SPME (Solid Phase Micro Extraction) holder and shaken vigorously for five minutes.
 The sample (2 µl) was injected to thermal desorption chamber and was allowed to run for 1.5 min.
 Analyses of volatile compounds were carried out using a QP-2010-Gas Chromatograph mass Spectrometer (Shimadzu GC/MS) attached with headspace.
 The headspace sample was then injected into a gas chromatograph using a 30 m x 0.25 mm DB-5 capillary column containing a 0.25 µm.
 The temperature of the oven was started at 50°C (1 min), then it reached to 240°C (3 min) and then it rose again to reach 300°C. Area of percentage of the individual component was calculated and interpreted.
 The components were identified by comparison of mass spectra and retention time data complemented with Wiley, Flavour and NIST GC/MS libraries (Lina Smolskaite 2016).

+Statistical analysis ??????

 RESULT AND DISCUSSION